ivankive/STARS-CDP-2026-PAC-MAN-ASIC/README.md

 This project implements the classic Pac-Man arcade game entirely in hardware using SystemVerilog.
 The design targets an **iCE40 HX8K FPGA** for development and prototyping, with a final goal of **ASIC tapeout** on the **sky130** open-source PDK.

 The game runs on a tile-based maze rendered over VGA.
 Pac-Man and ghost movement, collision detection, pellet collection, scoring, and ghost AI are handled by dedicated hardware modules rather than a software CPU.
+Soft restart reloads the maze from ROM so rounds can be replayed without a board reset.

 The working FPGA design lives under [`Pacman_FPGA/`](Pacman_FPGA/).